nLab

 Definition

-A point x of a topos E is a geometric morphism
+A point xx of a topos EE is a geometric morphism

-For A an object, its inverse image x *ASet under such a point is called the stalk of A at x.
+For AEA \in E an object, its inverse image x *ASetx^* A \in Set under such a point is called the stalk of AA at xx.

-If x is given by an essential geometric morphism we say that it is an essential point of E.
+If xx is given by an essential geometric morphism we say that it is an essential point of EE.

 Remark